 Importance of PI PlanningLet us understand why exactly PI Planning is important.

-Enhances UX guidanceAgile is an iterative development methodology, therefore by integrating regular PI planning meetings, your teams may envision and create the ideal User Experience (UX) and architecture.
+Enhances UX guidanceAgile is an iterative development methodology; therefore, your teams may envision and create the ideal User Experience (UX) and architecture by integrating regular PI planning meetings.

 Complete Tasks FasterAny team can produce faster if they have the required tools.
 Hardware, software, and firmware that are integral to ARTs' interdisciplinarity and core competencies allow them to quickly create, execute, implement, iterate, and deliver the right solutions.

+Quick Decision-MakingCreating continual value for end users and incorporating systems thinking into all of an ART's tasks are typical SAFe® principles that are applied to all ARTs.
 ART teams can use PI planning to iterate and make decisions more quickly by producing and delivering value to the end user from ideation to execution in a cross-functional environment.

 Benefits of PI PlanningPI planning delivers many business benefits, some of which can be discussed as follows: